 Considerations for Choosing Protective Vent Material

-Some PTFE membrane manufacturers, like W.L.
-Gore, use expanded PTFE while others, like the Porex Filtration Group, put PTFE through a highly specialized sintering and forming process.
-Although both these material types are naturally Hydrophobic and can have varying levels of Oleophobicity, they are not equivalent choices.
-They can vary significantly in surface energy, pore size, physical construction and all of the associated parameters such as water entry pressure, air-flow, IP Ratings and temperature resistance.
+Although both of these material types are naturally hydrophobic (less attracted to water) and can have varying levels of oleophobicity (less attracted to oil), they are not equivalent choices.
+They can vary significantly in surface energy, pore size, physical construction and all of the associated parameters such as water entry pressure, airflow, IP Ratings and temperature resistance.
 So, depending on the type of material chosen, the size, location and number of vents required to achieve the appropriate air flow can be different.

-Commonly a vent manufactured with the Porex Sintered PTFE can have a smaller diameter in comparison to an Expanded PTFE vent due to the higher Airflow while still maintaining its expected Oleophobicity.
+Commonly, a vent manufactured with the Porex Sintered PTFE can have a smaller diameter in comparison to an expanded PTFE vent due to the higher airflow while still maintaining its expected oleophobicity.
 It’s quite possible that the higher airflow of the Porex material could result in fewer vents needed to properly vent the enclosure.

 By means of Water Entry Pressure (WEP) tests -- usually measured in Bar or Pascals (Pa) -- the engineer can be confident his design could achieve the most demanding IP-Rating, IP-65.